Focus Group for:

 • The group will start to try and work through existing farmer groups to achieve some of these aims.

 Group Minutes and Documents:

-More details on group remit, the discussions held by the group, including details of the budgets available can be downloaded as pdf files from the system studies group documents pages.
+More details on group remit, the discussions held by the group, including details of the budgets available can be downloaded as pdf files from the knowledge group documents pages.
 Other documents are available on the Minutes and Reports pages (link).